Sandisfield, Massachusetts: Government

 Sandisfield employs the open town meeting form of government, and is led by a board of selectmen.
 The town has its own small police station, as well as a post office and two volunteer fire stations (in New Boston and west of the town center).
 The town's library is connected to the regional library systems.
 The nearest hospitals are in Great Barrington and Westfield.

 On the state level, Sandisfield is represented in the Massachusetts House of Representatives by the Fourth Berkshire district, which covers southern Berkshire County, as well as the westernmost towns in Hampden County.
 In the Massachusetts Senate, the town is represented by the Berkshire, Hampshire and Franklin district, which includes all of Berkshire County and western Hampshire and Franklin counties.
 The town is patrolled by the Sandisfield Police Department as well as First (Lee) Station of Barracks "B" of the Massachusetts State Police.

 On the national level, Sandisfield is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since January 2013.
 Massachusetts is currently represented in the United States Senate by senior Senator Elizabeth Warren and junior Senator Ed Markey.

 Education

 Sandisfield, along with neighboring Otis, is part of the Farmington River Regional School District.
-Until recently, the town ran its own school, but budget cuts closed it.
+Until 1998, the town ran its own school, but budget cuts closed it.
 The district's only school, Farmington River Elementary School, is in Otis, and houses students from pre-kindergarten through sixth grades.
-For the upper grades, most students attend Monument Valley Regional Middle School, Monument Mountain Regional High School in Great Barrington, Lee Public School Districts, and Mt.
+For the upper grades, most students attend W.E.B.
+DuBois Regional Middle School, Monument Mountain Regional High School in Great Barrington, Lee Public School Districts, and Mt.
 Everett Regional High School in Sheffield.
 The nearest private schools are in Great Barrington, Lee and Westfield.

 The nearest community college is Berkshire Community College in Pittsfield and Sheffield.
 The nearest state college is Westfield State University.
 The nearest private college is Bard College at Simon's Rock in Great Barrington, with other private colleges in Springfield.